arashout/alphabet-match/README.md

 - [ ] Add multiple rounds
 - [x] Randomize the cards
 - [ ] Add fade-out animation for succesful match (Use pose?)
+- [ ] Use a warmer color pallete to reduce eye strain